 1. Use Password Best Practices

-If you are using weak passwords, it might just be a matter of time before your website is compromised.
+If you are using weak passwords, it might just be time before your website is compromised.
 The only remedy to this is to use strong and unique passwords.
 A strong password is made up of eight or more characters.

 Characters should be a mixture of letters, numbers, and special symbols.
 Unique passwords are those that are only used on a single account.
-The essence of using unique passwords is that hackers will try to figure out your passwords and try to use it across multiple accounts.
+The essence of using unique passwords is that hackers will try to figure out your passwords and use them across multiple accounts.

-When you have a different password for all your accounts, you are making it hard for hackers to compromise your website.
+When you have a different password for all your accounts, you make it hard for hackers to compromise your website.

 It would be best if you also considered how you store the passwords.
 Poor storage of passwords could render your website susceptible to hackers.
 Password manager tools will help safeguard and organize your passwords, keeping them away from vulnerabilities such as brute force attacks.
 Passwords manager tools are also capable of generating robust and unique passwords.

 The web hosting company you choose will play a significant role in shaping your website’s security walls.
 Websites usually benefit a lot from web hosting companies, especially in security issues.
 If your web hosting company has robust and reliable security protocols on its server, your website will benefit from them.